-The Campus Safety and Security Office is the Lost and Found site.
-If you find an item that may have been lost, take it to the Safety and Security Office.
+The Security Desk in the Ahmanson Hall lobby serves as the College's Lost and Found site.
+If you find an item that may have been lost, take it to the Security Desk.
 To increase your chances of having lost items returned, write your name and phone number in your books and notebooks, use laundry-proof marking pens for clothing and bags, and inscribe items such as cameras using an electric engraver, which can be borrowed from the Tool Crib.
+Items brought to the Lost and Found will be held for one month, after which unclaimed items will be removed.